 ABRASIVE INNOVATION: EnviroDiamond’s CDP technology uses inexpensive carbon dioxide as a consumable ingredient to mass produce fine powders with very high abrasive utility.
-Our product is Mg-35.
+Our technology may be licensed and our product is Mg-35.

 ABRASIVELY UNIQUE: Mg-35 is a rare combination of materials, hardness and structures only made possible through our patented process.